1. Home

 8/10

-Anyway, it's fabric roof that slides back like a giant sunroof is less likely to break than the more complicated mechanisms you find elsewhere.
+Anyway, its fabric roof that slides back like a giant sunroof is less likely to break than the more complicated mechanisms you find elsewhere.
 On top of that, the Citroen's tiny engine means it is as cheap as chips to run and it will get spectacular fuel economy, although 72PS means it won't set the world on fire with its performance.
 Rolly polly handling means it is also not a great choice if you like to cut up a favourite back road.

 Really, it's aimed at city slickers who'll find the C1 has smart looks – courtesy of standard alloy wheels – and a smart interior that's relatively spacious inside, given its tiny exterior proportions.
-Airscape models come in Flair trim so on top of the alloy wheels, yoy get handy kit such as Apple CarPlay and Android Auto – so you can mirror the display of your smartphone on the car's big screen – heated door mirrors and a reversing camera.
+Airscape models come in Flair trim so on top of the alloy wheels, you get handy kit such as Apple CarPlay and Android Auto – so you can mirror the display of your smartphone on the car's big screen – heated door mirrors and a reversing camera.

 6. BMW Z4